How Much Is Pet Insurance?

 A basic policy will cover you for a lot of your pet’s health-related expenses, but not everything.
 That’s why pet insurance companies offer add-ons.

-In addition, Lemonade Pet offers five optional add-ons that you can mix and match on your policy.
+In addition, Lemonade Pet offers optional add-ons that you can mix and match on your policy.
 Here’s what they can help cover:

 Pet insurance can cover A LOT, but of course there are some exclusions to keep in mind.
 For example, your pet insurance won’t cover: